DUI Lawyers | Reading Office

 Lead Counsel independently verifies DUI attorneys in Reading and checks their standing with Pennsylvania bar associations.Our Verification Process and Criteria

-If so, it is imperative to immediately contact a Reading DUI lawyer who knows all the defenses that may be available to you.
+If so, it is imperative to immediately contact a A Reading: DUI lawyer who knows all the defenses that may be available to you.
 To violate DUI law, the blood-alcohol content must be at least .08 percent, and if it is higher than .14 you can be charged with extreme DUI.

-The alcohol content is determined by blood, breath, or urine tests.
+Alcohol content is determined by blood, breath, or urine tests.
 If you refuse to take one of those tests your driver’s license is automatically suspended.

 A DUI conviction is punishable by license revocation, months in jail, or years in prison for repeat offenders and stiff fines.